-- No excavation (except for BMP maintenance) is allowed at an inactive site.
+- 1. No excavation (except for BMP maintenance) is allowed at an inactive site.
 All inactive sites are subject to the discharge limits per S2.
 Refer to S4.C for monitoring requirements at inactive sites. - 2.
 Inactive sites must have appropriate BMPs in place and functioning. - 3.
-At Inactive sites either: - a.
-Have a Registered Professional Engineer certify every three years that the facility complies with this general permit. - Or, annually conduct a Wet Season Inspection, per S4.F.3.a, and certify that the facility complies with this general permit.

-The Permittee must maintain the certification(s) as part of the Site Management Plan,
+At Inactive sites that are inactive for a period of three years or longer, and have the potential to discharge stormwater off site, a Registered Professional Engineer, or equivalent (e.g. Licensed Professional Geologist, Certified Professional in Erosion and Sediment Control, etc.) must certify every three years that the facility complies with this general permit.
+The Permittee must maintain the certification as part of the Erosion and Sediment Control Plan (ESCP).